 Funny how you’ll read something and it’ll spark this whole train of thought* … but here was an interesting thing that popped up: on the night I graduated from high school in Merced, California, Charles Ogletree Jr (yes, that one) came up to me and requested a celebratory kiss, and I obliged him (because, duh, I was full of myself back then, even with my boyfriend standing right there).
-It mightily annoyed said boyfriend, even thought it was nothing more than a friendly—and quick—smooch.
+It mightily annoyed said boyfriend, even though it was nothing more than a friendly—and quick—smooch.
 Charles was a scrawny kid, not tall, not possessed, yet, of the stature he would earn by his accomplishments.

 He went on to Stanford University with a few of my classmates and from there to Harvard Law School, and subsequently a professorship at the university, where he taught, among many others, Barack Obama and Michelle Robinson (later Obama, of course).
 You can read more about him here; his is an impressive career, an impressive life.

-It was announced in July 2016 that he has early-stage Alzheimer’s, and that news broke quickly in the world, and among my old Merced crowd.
+It was announced in July 2016 that he has early-stage Alzheimer’s, and that news broke quickly in the world and among my old Merced crowd.
 None of us have seen him in decades, I should point out, but we were proud of him from a distance, and we’re all sorry to know this news.
 There’s been some better, hopeful news on the horizon for Alzheimer’s patients; one hopes he gets the benefit of the latest treatments and that his twilight years are exceedingly happy ones.

 But what I wondered, though, that night in bed, feeling the synapses fire between the Coates and Ogletree, who sprang into my mind unbidden, was this: I wonder who else of my friends he kissed that night?
 Funny, how the mind works.